aaronbloomfield/ics/hws/hw-fuzzing.md

 - You can read about what fuzzing is on the [Fuzzing Wikipedia page](https://en.wikipedia.org/wiki/Fuzzing).
 You should know what fuzzing is before you proceed.
 - You should be familiar with the [networking slide set](../slides/networks.html).
 - You should be familiar with the [HTTP status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) -- whenever a web page is requested, one of these codes is provided.
 For example, if the page is valid, it provides code 200 (OK) along with the page data.
 If the page is not found, then it returns 404 (not found).
-- You should have a recent version of Python, and you will need to be able to install packages, via pip, presumably in a virtual environment
+- You should have a recent version of Python, and you will need to be able to install packages, via pip

 ### Changelog